Racist scandals hit French far-right election ambitions

 Another National Front candidate was barred last month for comparing France’s black justice minister to a monkey.
 A third candidate of Algerian origin quit the party this week after alleging that one National Front official had told her that she and her children should be “put in an oven”.

-Polls show the FN gaining ground against Socialist and centre-right rivals in the town hall elections next March at a time when France’s economic difficulties and disillusionment with mainstream parties are deepening.
+Polls show the FN gaining ground against Socialist and center-right rivals in the town hall elections next March at a time when France’s economic difficulties and disillusionment with mainstream parties are deepening.

 One poll also showed Le Pen’s party winning more votes than any other in European Parliament elections two months later.